DEMAND 2025

 Evolution of the demand

-As for the evolution of the peninsular electricity system, which accounts for approximately 94% of Spain's total demand, it increased by 0.9% compared to the previous year, with a total demand of 233,462 GWh.
+As for the evolution of the peninsular electricity system, which accounts for approximately 94% of Spain's total demand, it increased by 2.9% compared to the previous year, with a total demand of 240,341 GWh.
+Taking into account energy from self-consumption installations, this figure would stand at 253,367 GWh, a similar level to that recorded before the pandemic.

-Storage reached record levels, both in consumption (8,666 GWh) and pumped-storage turbine generation (5,459 GWh).
-These figures are 5.8% and 4.9% higher than in 2023, exceeding 2022 levels by more than 40% and nearly tripling those recorded in the pre-pandemic year.
-It is only natural for these values to increase, as pumped storage helps store renewable energy, preventing discharges and supporting the integration of renewables.
-In fact, March recorded the highest pumped storage consumption in history, coinciding with the highest renewable contribution to the energy mix, both in absolute terms and as a share of the mix.
+Storage once again reached record levels, both in consumption (9,204 GWh) and pumped-storage turbine generation (5,886 GWh).
+These figures are 7.8% and 6.2% higher than in 2024, nearly tripling those recorded in the year before the pandemic.
+It is only natural for these values to increase, as pumped storage helps store as a tool supports the integration of renewables.

 Annual evolution of the electrical energy balance